Mortgage Refinance Calculator

 This mortgage refinance calculator will figure how much interest you save over the life of the loan plus how long it takes to break-even on the refinancing costs.
 It will also calculate your new, lower payment when you refinance your current mortgage at a lower interest rate.
 Use this calculator to decide if refinancing makes good business sense... or not.

-If your reason for refinancing is to consolidate debts, you must remember that you are just converting your unsecured loan to a secured loan.
-Your new mortgage payments may be higher, thus, increasing your risk of failing to pay the monthly repayments.
-If you fail to pay your monthly repayments, you will end up losing your home.
+If your reason for refinancing is to consolidate debts, remember that you are just converting your unsecured loans to a secured loan.
+Your new mortgage payments may be higher thus increasing your risk of failing to make the monthly repayments.
+If you fail to pay, you will eventually end up losing your home.

 Another potential risk is that property values could decrease and you could end up owing more on your home than its value.

-Mortgage Refinancing Terms and Definitions
+Mortgage Refinance Calculator Terms & Definitions

 Related Mortgage Calculators: